anandhupvr/Mining-Objects/README.md

 # Mining-Objects
-Mining Objects: Fully Unsupervised Object Discovery and Localization From a Single Image https://arxiv.org/pdf/1902.09968.pdf
+Mining Objects: Fully Unsupervised Object Discovery and Localization From a Single Image https://arxiv.org/pdf/1902.09968.pdf unsupervised object discovery and localization in a strictly general setting where only a single image is given

 Not implemented fully :/ But working :)